rethinkdb/rethinkdb/docs/index.rst

 ---------------------------

-RethinkDB provides tools for migrating into different solutions by converting it into open formats.
+RethinkDB provides tools for migrating into different solutions by exporting its data to the open Memcached format.
 The following command extracts the contents of a RethinkDB database::

   $ rethinkdb extract -f file.db -o memcached.out